Call Toll-Free844.703.0131 844.703.0131

 You can easily cut & turn the mesh to fit the floor space or to go around obstacles.
 Be careful not to cut the floor warming wire.

 c.
-Turn mats according to your layout plan.
+Turn the radiant floor heating mats according to your layout plan.

 The mesh can be cut in various ways according to your layout plan to fit the shape of the floor being heated.
 The example at right is a U-turn.
 See Turning Floor Heating Mats for more turn examples.